Some Faithful Thoughts from The Life of PiGet downloadable PDF

 Not all pain seems to have purpose; but even then, we sometimes can find things to be thankful for, such as people who helped us through or the fact we got through it at all.
 Have you ever suffered through something needlessly?
 Did it feel unfair?
 How did you get through it?
 Were there people who gave you help and hugs when you needed them?What the Bible Says

-"Be joyful always; pray continually; give thanks in all circumstances, for this is God's will for you in Christ Jesus" (1 Thess.
-5:16-18
+"Be joyful always; pray continually; give thanks in all circumstances, for this is God's will for you in Christ Jesus" (1 Thessalonians 5:16-18

-"My tongue will speak of your righteousness and of your praises all day long" (Ps.
-35:28
+"My tongue will speak of your righteousness and of your praises all day long" (Psalms 35:28